aakkssqq/MaxAccount/README.md

 Video 10 Compare different between JoinTable and ComputeColumn : Coming soon

-Record video 11 and after are planning in progress.
+Video 11 and after are planning in progress.

 Relevent data and rule files will be uploaded to the folder "UseCase" of this repository.